Annan Athletic F.C.: Rivalries

 Annan Athletic's local derby rivals are Queen of the South.
-It is often a familiar battle as many players played for both clubs; there are a lot of connections between the clubs and even people who support both teams.
-Two teams, Annan F.C. and Queen of the South Wanderers, played each other in the Scottish Cup in 1878 and 1879, although neither are connected to the current clubs.
+It is often a familiar battle as many players played for both clubs, with even some people supporting both teams.
+Two teams from Dumfries and Galloway, Annan F.C. and Queen of the South Wanderers, played each other in the Scottish Cup in 1878 and 1879, although neither are connected to the current clubs.

 The rivalry with Stranraer is less local but has become an increasingly more competitive derby with many red cards seen in recent matches as the sides frequently meet in Scotland's fourth tier.
 Despite both clubs being in the same county, the distance between the grounds is 88 miles.

 Due to both being in the same division for many seasons, games against Clyde have become a day to look forward to for Annan fans as the clubs built up a rivalry which was only intensified when Annan manager Jim Chapman left to take charge of the Bully Wee and a large portion of players followed him.

 Berwick Rangers are a cross-border rival of Annan.

-Gretna F.C.
-2008 are more of a friendly opponent of the Galabankies with the Black and Whites frequently inviting the Black and Golds to their annual Raydale Park Cup competition.
+Gretna 2008 are a friendly opponent of the Galabankies, with the Black and Whites frequently inviting the Black and Golds to their annual Raydale Park Cup competition.
 Annan have also shown kindness by welcoming the phoenix club to Galabank when their pitch was getting resurfaced.
 Annan took the Scottish Football League place of the now defunct Gretna in 2008.